 #9 – Loud Music

-“Loud Music” comes from the EP of the same name in 2011, the song was originally intended for a studio album that never did get released.
-With retro-style of Loud Music may bring fans of the 1980s pop-rock culture back into an era that had a decent talent pool of female artists that could have just as easily played this song at the peak of their careers and gotten away with it.
-Much reference is made within the lyrics of the song that bring up some of the classic hits brought forth by AC/DC, Led Zeppelin, and The Rolling Stones.
+“Loud Music” comes from the EP of the same name in 2011.
+The song was initially intended for a studio album that never got released.
+The retro style of Loud Music may bring fans of the 1980s pop-rock culture back into an era with a decent talent pool of female artists who could have just as easily played this song at the peak of their careers and gotten away with it.
+Much reference is made within the song lyrics that bring up some of the classic hits brought forth by AC/DC, Led Zeppelin, and The Rolling Stones.

 #8 – Hopeless Romantic